hashicorp/terraform-provider-azurerm/website/docs/d/mssql_database.html.markdown

 * `sku_name` - The name of the sku of the database.

+* `storage_account_type` - The storage account type used to store backups for this database.

 * `zone_redundant` - Whether or not this database is zone redundant, which means the replicas of this database will be spread across multiple availability zones.

 * `tags` -  A mapping of tags to assign to the resource.